succinctlabs/op-succinct/contracts/README.md

 For existing contracts upgrading, they already have honest values in the contract.
 For new chains, the `ZKUpgrader` script will initialize the contract as follows:

-- `zkconfig.json` includes a starting output block number, as well as an L2 Rollup RPC
+- The `zkconfig.json` file includes a starting output block number, as well as an L2 Rollup RPC.
-- the script queries the rollup node and gets the corresponding output root and timestamp for that block
+- The script queries the rollup node and gets the corresponding output root and timestamp for that block.
-- it uses these three values to seed the contract, and all future output roots posted must be proved against this starting state
+- It uses these three values to seed the contract, and all future output roots posted must be proved against this starting state.

 To retrieve these values manually, use:
 ```